dougmiller/theMetaCityArticles/012-lets-make-a-terrible-markdown-extension-pt1.md

-Title: Lets make a terrible Markdown extension pt1 - Background
+Title: Let's make a terrible Markdown extension pt1 - Background
+URL: lets-make-a-terrible-markdown-extension-pt1-background
-Blurb: Part one of making a Python Markdown extension
+Blurb: Part one of making a Python Markdown extension Where we talk about what we are going to try to build
 Tags: Markdown,Python
 Parent: 12